\'Etale cohomology of rank one $\ell$-adic local systems in positive characteristic: Jumping loci and generic vanishing

 \begin{rmk} One can expect the theorem and its corollaries to hold for non-arithmetic $\sF$.
-In fact, for $\ch(F)=0$ this can be shown by essentially the same technique using that Hard Lefschetz is known in general~\cite[Lem.2.6]{Sim92} and using \cite[Thm.~3.1 (c)]{Sim93} instead of Theorem~\ref{main.thm}. \end{rmk}
+In fact, for $\ch(F)=0$ this can be shown by essentially the same technique using that Hard Lefschetz is known in general~\cite[Lem.2.6]{Sim92} (and more generally \cite[Cor.1.1]{Moc07}) and using \cite[Thm.~3.1 (c)]{Sim93} instead of Theorem~\ref{main.thm}. \end{rmk}

 \begin{rmk} For $\ch(F)=0$ Corollary~\ref{cor:genvan} is equivalent to ~\cite[Thm.~4.1]{Sch15} and \cite[Thm.~1.3]{BSS18}, who do not need the arithmeticity assumption, compare Remark~\ref{rmk:genvan1}, see also~\cite{KW15}.
 For $\ch(F)>0$, the inequality $\codim(\Sigma^i(\sF,0)) >0$ for $i> 0$ is shown in \cite[Intro]{Wei16}. \end{rmk}